by Susan Flantzer

 George had eleven siblings:

-George’s father Richard Plantagenet, 3rd Duke of York was the leader of the House of York during the Wars of the Roses until his death in battle in 1460.
-In 1399, Henry of Bolingbroke, the eldest son of John of Gaunt who was the third surviving son of King Edward III, deposed his first cousin King Richard II and assumed the throne as King Henry IV.
-Henry IV’s reigning house was the House of Lancaster as his father was Duke of Lancaster and Henry had assumed the title upon his father’s death.
-Henry IV’s eldest son King Henry V retained the throne, but he died when his only child, King Henry VI, was just nine months old.
+George’s father Richard Plantagenet, 3rd Duke of York was the leader of the House of York during the Wars of the Roses until he died in battle in 1460.
+In 1399, Henry of Bolingbroke, the eldest son of John of Gaunt, the third surviving son of King Edward III, deposed his first cousin King Richard II and assumed the throne as King Henry IV.
+Henry IV’s reigning house was the House of Lancaster as his father was Duke of Lancaster and Henry assumed the title upon his father’s death.
+Henry IV’s eldest son King Henry V retained the throne but died when his only child King Henry VI was nine months old.
 Henry VI’s right to the crown was challenged by Margaret’s father Richard, 3rd Duke of York, who could claim descent from Edward III’s second and fourth surviving sons, Lionel of Antwerp, 1st Duke of Clarence and Edmund of Langley, 1st Duke of York.

 During the early reign of King Henry VI, George’s father held several important offices and quarreled with the Lancastrians at court.
 In 1448, he assumed the surname Plantagenet and then assumed the leadership of the Yorkist faction in 1450.
 The first battle in the long dynastic struggle called the Wars of the Roses was the First Battle of St. Albans in 1455.
 As soon as George’s brothers Edward, the future King Edward IV, known then as the Earl of March, and Edmund, Earl of Rutland were old enough, they joined their father, fighting for the Yorkist cause.
 Richard Plantagenet, 3rd Duke of York was killed on December 30, 1460, at the Battle of Wakefield along with his son Edmund who was only 17 years old.

 In 1461, twelve-year-old George was created Duke of Clarence, and despite his young age, he was appointed Lord Lieutenant of Ireland.
-While growing up during his brother’s reign, George lived mostly at Greenwich Palace with his elder sister Margaret, until her marriage to Charles the Bold, Duke of Burgundy in 1468, and his younger brother Richard, the future King Richard III.
+While growing up during his brother’s reign, George lived mostly at Greenwich Palace with his younger brother Richard, the future King Richard III, and his elder sister Margaret, until she married Charles the Bold, Duke of Burgundy in 1468.
 In 1466, fifteen-year-old George was recognized as an adult and given estates that centered around Tutbury Castle in Staffordshire.

 Among King Edward IV’s strongest supporters was his first cousin Richard Neville, 16th Earl of Warwick, known as the Kingmaker.
-In 1468, Warwick began to have doubts about his continued support of King Edward IV.
-He decided to throw his lot in with someone who he might be able to control better: George Plantagenet, Duke of Clarence.
+In 1468, Warwick began to doubt his continued support of King Edward IV.
+He decided to throw his lot in with someone he possibly could control better: George Plantagenet, Duke of Clarence.
 At this point, King Edward IV had only three daughters and his brother George was his senior male heir.
 As the senior male heir, George created an ostentatious, alternative court.
 He was willful, self-centered, and scheming.

 George and Isabel had four children: